greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 - When this parameter is set to `wildcard`, Greenplum Database uses a wildcard address for binding, enabling the use of any network interface compliant with routing rules.

-**NOTE**: In some cases, inter-segment communication using the unicast strategy may not be possible.
+> **Note** In some cases, inter-segment communication using the unicast strategy may not be possible.
 One example is if the source segment's address field and the destination segment's address field are on different subnets and/or existing routing rules do not allow for such communication.
 In these cases, you must configure this parameter to use a wildcard address for address binding.

 |Value Range|Default|Set Classifications|